-Threats, intimidations, warnings, penalties, the delay or suspension of deliveries or contract terminations in relation to the observance of a given price level.
+threats, intimidations, warnings, penalties, delay or suspension of deliveries or contract terminations in relation to the observance of a given price level.

-However, as set out in Article 4(a) VBER, the imposition of a maximum retail price or the determination of a resale price recommendation by the supplier does not in itself amount to RPM.
-However, if the supplier combines such a maximum price or resale price recommendation with incentives to apply a certain price level or disincentives to lower the sales price, this can amount to RPM.
-An example of incentives to apply a certain price level would be the reimbursement of promotional costs in case of compliance with the maximum resale price or the recommended resale price.
-An example of disincentives to lower the sales price would be an intervention of the supplier in case the buyer deviates from the maximum or recommended resale price by, for instance, threatening to cut further supplies.
+Pursuant to Article 4, point (a) of Regulation (EU) X, the imposition by the supplier of a maximum resale price or the recommendation of a resale price is not a hardcore restriction.
+However, if the supplier combines such a maximum price or resale price recommendation with incentives to apply a certain price level or disincentives to lower the sale price, this can amount to RPM.
+This would be the case, for example, where the supplier reimburses promotional costs incurred by the buyer subject to the condition the buyer does not deviate from the maximum resale price or the recommended resale price.
+An example of a disincentive to lower the sale price would be where the supplier threatens to cut further supplies in response to a deviation by the buyer from the maximum or recommended resale price.

-Similarly, minimum advertised price polices (“MAPs”), which prohibit retailers from advertising prices below a certain amount set by the supplier, may also amount to RPM for instance in cases where the supplier sanction retailers for ultimately selling below the respective MAPs, require them not to offer discounts or prevent them from communicating that the final price could differ from the respective MAP.
+Although in principle MAPs leave the distributor free to sell at a price that is lower than the advertised price, they disincentivise the distributor from setting a lower sale price by restricting its ability to inform potential customers about available discounts.
+A key parameter for price competition between retailers is thereby removed.
+For the purpose of applying Article 4, point (a) of Regulation (EU) X, MAPs will therefore be treated as an indirect means of applying RPM.

-Direct or indirect means of achieving price fixing can be made more effective when combined with measures aimed at identifying price-cutting distributors, such as the implementation of a price monitoring system, or the obligation on retailers to report other members of the distribution network that deviate from the standard price level.
-These measures are, however, in themselves not sufficient for a finding of RPM since they may be used by suppliers to increase the efficiency of the supply or distribution chain or for other purposes unrelated to direct or indirect means of achieving RPM.
+Direct or indirect means of applying RPM can be made more effective when combined with measures aimed at identifying price-cutting distributors, such as implementing a

+103 It should be noted that RPM can be linked to other restrictions, including horizontal collusion in the form of hub-and-spoke arrangements.
+These are addressed in paragraph 55 of the Horizontal Guidelines.

+104 See, for example, Commission Decision in AT.40182 - Guess, recitals 84, 86 and 137.

+price monitoring system, or obliging retailers to report other members of the distribution network that deviate from the standard price level.

-Price monitoring is increasingly used in e-commerce where both manufacturers and retailers often use specific price monitoring software.78 Such price monitoring does not constitute RPM as such.
-It however increases price transparency in the market, which allows manufacturers to effectively track the resale prices in their distribution network and to intervene swiftly in case of price decreases.
-It also allows retailers to effectively track the prices of their competitors and report price decreases to the manufacturer, together with a request to intervene against such price decreases.79
+Price monitoring is increasingly used in e-commerce, where both suppliers and retailers often use price monitoring software105.
+This software increases price transparency in the market and allows manufacturers to effectively track the resale prices in their distribution network106.
+It also allows retailers to track the prices of their competitors.
+However, on their own, price monitoring and price reporting are not RPM.

+Under an agency agreement, the principal generally sets the sale price, as it bears the commercial and financial risks relating to the sale.
+However, where the agreement does not meet the conditions to be categorised as an agency agreement that falls outside the scope of Article 101(1) of the Treaty (see in particular paragraphs (30) to